Computed Tomography (CT) - Chest

 Even though the CT exam is very fast, motion from breathing or body movement during the exam may result in blurring of the images.

 As mentioned in the section on chest CT as a potential lung cancer screening tool, CT scans are able to detect even very small nodules in the lung.
-These small nodules can create a false-positive test result and may require additional imaging or tests.
+These small nodules may be benign or malignant and may require additional imaging or tests.

 Additional Information and Resources